Frankford, Delaware

 Frankford is a town in Sussex County, Delaware, United States.
-The population was 847 at the 2010 census, an increase of 18.6% over the previous decade.
+As of the 2020 census, Frankford had a population of 790.
 It is part of the Salisbury, Maryland-Delaware Metropolitan Statistical Area.

 History

 Located on U.S. Route 113, Frankford, was founded in 1808 and incorporated in 1937.
 The town was named Frankford Village in 1848 upon the acquisition of a post office.
 The establishment of the Pennsylvania Railroad brought a hotel, commercial establishments and an opera house to make Frankford a thriving commercial and cultural center.

 The Capt.
 Ebe Chandler House (1880) was added to the National Register of Historic Places in 1979.